Phaengris/Glimte/README.md

 Glimte is an Ruby MVVM framework based on [Glimmer](https://github.com/AndyObtiva/glimmer) for developing desktop applications with [Tk](https://tkdocs.com/).

+**Unfortunately I'm overloaded and have no time to work on / support the project now.
+Feel free to fork it if you're interested.
+It may be resumed in the future but really can't promise atm.**

 <!-- TOC -->
 * [Why Tk?](#why-tk)
 * [Pre-requisites](#pre-requisites)